STA601-F21/Course-Website/content/_index.md

 ### Materials

-Lecture notes and slides, lab exercises and assigned readings will be posted on the course website, while discussion and lab videos will be posted on Sakai (Zoom via Sakai).
-Lecture videos will be posted on Playposit.
+Lecture notes and slides, lab exercises and assigned readings will be posted on the course website, while lecture and lab videos will be posted on Sakai.
 White boards will also be used frequently in the lecture videos, so please pay special attention to those.
 Finally, we will closely follow the main textbook so students should make sure to always read the corresponding textbook chapters in the assigned readings.

 ### Important Dates